Who's Who (UK): Particular entries

 In 2001, BBC News claimed that former MP Jeffrey Archer had listed Brasenose College, Oxford, under the education part of his Who's Who entry, despite having no degree and having only attended a one-year postgraduate physical education course.
 Previously, in a 1997 letter to the editor of The Independent, Paul Flather of Oxford University had written that the training course Archer had taken at Brasenose College was "not strictly a university course", and that his Who's Who entry also incorrectly listed his year of attendance.
 In 2004, Crick and Rosenbaum claimed that the entry for Archer had also listed an incorrect sum of money.

 The entry for Iain Duncan Smith in (in particular) Who's Who 2002 and Who's Who 2003 claimed that he had been educated at "Univ. di Perugia".
 This claim did not appear in Who's Who 2004.
 In 2002, BBC Newsnight reported that Duncan Smith had attended the Università per Stranieri di Perugia and had never attended the Università degli Studi di Perugia.

-The entry for James Gulliver in (in particular) Who's Who 1972, Who's Who 1973, Who's Who 1980, Who's Who 1985 and Who's Who 1986, stated that he had been educated at Harvard University and did not mention that he had been educated at, and had received an MSc from, the Georgia Institute of Technology in 1954.
+The entry for James Gulliver in (in particular) Who's Who 1972, Who's Who 1973, Who's Who 1980, Who's Who 1985 and Who's Who 1986, stated that he had been educated at Harvard University and did not mention that he had been educated at, and had received an MSc degree from the Georgia Institute of Technology in 1954.
 The press repeatedly reported that Gulliver had received an MBA from Harvard Business School.
 Those press reports were not correct.
-He had in fact done a marketing course at Harvard Business School for three weeks in 1954.
+He had, in fact, done a marketing course at Harvard Business School for three weeks in 1954.
 On 9 March 1986, Gulliver said that his Who's Who entry was not correct in relation "to a degree achieved in 1954".
 The press had been informed of the error by a PR company working for an alcohol company that Gulliver's company had bid to takeover.
 Paddy Ashdown said that the PR company had performed "a rather unsavoury and tawdry" character "assassination".
 The bald statement that Gulliver was educated at the Harvard University has been characterized as having a tendency to mislead.

 In 2004, Crick and Rosenbaum reported that Arthur Scargill had denied that his entry was completely accurate.